r3it/docs-customine.gusuku.io/content/actions/other_ui/create_search_form.en.md

 You cannot have more than one search form.
 [Set up a simple search form on the list screen](../create_search_form_eq) and “Set up a search form to search for keywords on the list screen”.

 If there is a duplicate list name in the app list settings, “The list was not available to get or to change.
 List “XXXX” has a duplicate name.
 Please change the name to a unique name.” error will appear.

+When entering the search condition of the date field, it is necessary to specify the date specification with a hyphen delimiter like "2018-11-05".
+If you enter it with a separator as in other formats, for example, "2018/11/5", you get an error "Date format is invalid" when searching.
+As of version 1.30, you need to type in characters, but we plan to improve it so that we can choose from the calendar in the future.